 Early Life

-James Arthur Haslam III was born on March 9, 1954, in Knoxville, Tennessee.
-He is the son of Jim Haslam, who founded Pilot Oil Corporation in 1958.
-Jimmy attended the University of Tennessee, where he was a roommate of Bob Corker, later a U.S. Senator.
+James Arthur Haslam III, born on March 9, 1954, in Knoxville, Tennessee, is the son of James A. Haslam II, the founder of the Pilot Corporation.
+He attended the University of Tennessee, where he was a roommate of Bob Corker, who later became a U.S. Senator.
+Haslam's family has deep roots in Knoxville, and he has always maintained strong ties to the community.

 Rise to Success